For coding agents

 Sharing rows with share links

 Access to a row is always explicit.
-There is no rule system to misconfigure — no typo in a policy expression that accidentally exposes everything.
-A user either holds a valid invite token or they don't.
+There is no rule system to misconfigure.
+A user either holds a valid invite token or they do not.

 acceptInvite accepts either a full invite URL or a pre-parsed { ref, shareToken? } object from db.parseInvite(input).
 In React, useAcceptInviteFromUrl(db, ...) handles the common invite-landing flow for you.

-For blind inbox workflows, create a submitter link instead:
+For blind inbox workflows, create an index-submitter link instead:

 const joined = await db.joinInvite(submissionLink);